Benefits of membership in a performance chorus

 Take a breath.
 Let it out.
 Now take another.
 Let it out.
 There are 50 people in the room, all breathing at the same time.
 Eyes trained on the person at the front of the room, following her every move.
 Never has a breath been felt more than when it is taken in unison with a group of other people.
 When children sing in a chorus together, they learn so much more than the notes, rhythms and words.
 They learn cohesion.
 They learn collaboration.
 They learn that their voice is important to the sound of the whole.
 They learn that they are being counted on to do their best.

 Do you have a child in your house who LOVES to sing?
-Join us for a free information session to see if being a member of The Frederick Children’s Chorus is a good fit for your family!
+Join us for a free tour and information session to see if being a member of The Frederick Children’s Chorus is a good fit for your family!

 To bring children together for the joyful exploration and celebration of singing.